Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/time.rst

 Start, End
    Start frame and End frame of the range of time specifying the values the output should last.
-This range becomes the X-axis of the graph.
+This range becomes the X axis of the graph.
    The time input could be reversed by specifying a start frame greater than the end frame.